 Yet history shows inflation often does not remain silent.
 It persists and grows, and over time it becomes a destroyer of civilizations.

 “I do not think it is an exaggeration to say history is largely a history of inflation, usually inflations engineered by governments for the gain of governments,” the Nobel Prize-winning economist F.A.
 Hayek once observed.

 This is why Hayek believed the only way to have sound money was to take control of it out of the hands of central bankers and planners.

-“I don't believe we shall ever have a good money again before we take the thing out of the hands of government,” Hayek said.
+“I don't believe we shall ever have good money again before we take the thing out of the hands of the government,” Hayek said.